 We are pleased to take advantage of the U.S. Securities and Exchange Commission rule that allows companies to furnish proxy materials to their stockholders over the Internet.
-As a result, we are mailing to our shareholders a Notice of Internet Availability of Proxy Materials (the "Notice") instead of paper copies of this proxy statement and our 2009 Annual Report.
+As a result, we are mailing to our shareholders a Notice of Internet Availability of Proxy Materials (the "Notice") instead of paper copies of this proxy statement and our 2010 Annual Report.
 We believe this process allows us to provide our shareholders with the required information more promptly, reduces adverse environmental impact, and reduces costs associated with printing and distributing our proxy materials.
-The Notice contains instructions on how to access those documents over the Internet.
-The Notice also contains instructions on how to request a paper copy of our proxy materials, including this Proxy Statement, our 2009 Annual Report and a form of proxy card or voting instruction card.
+The Notice contains instructions on how to access our Proxy Statement and 2010 Annual Report over the Internet.
+The Notice also contains instructions on how to request a paper copy of our proxy materials, including our Proxy Statement, 2010 Annual Report and a form of proxy card or voting instruction card.

 Your vote is important.
 Whether or not you plan to attend the Meeting, we encourage you to vote as soon as possible.
-You may vote your shares via a toll-free telephone number or via the Internet.
+You may vote your shares via a toll-free telephone number or via the Internet as further described in the Notice.
 If you received a proxy card or voting instruction card by mail, you may submit your proxy card or voting instruction card by completing, signing, dating and mailing your proxy card or voting instruction card in the envelope provided.
 Any shareholder attending the Meeting may vote in person, even if you have already returned a proxy card or voting instruction card.

 Your attention is directed to the Proxy Statement for information regarding each proposal to be made at the meeting.
+March 14, 2011 Peter A. Clemens

-Peter A. Clemens Senior Vice President, Chief Financial Officer and Secretary Palatine, Illinois
+Senior Vice President, Chief Financial Officer and Secretary Palatine, Illinois